n3d1117/chatgpt-telegram-bot/README.md

 ## Screenshot
 <img width="600" alt="Demo" src="https://user-images.githubusercontent.com/11541888/205654171-80359706-d2ef-4fac-8300-62fe448bfb55.png">

+## Features
+- [x] Reply to specific messages
+- [x] Support markdown in answers
+- [x] Can reset conversation thread with the `/reset` command
+- [x] Typing indicator while generating a response
+- [x] Access can be restricted by specifying a list of allowed users

+## Additional Features - help needed!
+- [ ] Multi-chat support
+  - Idea: cache different instances of `ChatGPT3Bot`, one for every chat id (maybe even persist them), so that every user has their own private conversation
+- [ ] Support group chats
+  - Allow the bot to be used in group chats with specific commands
+- [ ] Docker support
+  - With `Dockerfile` and `docker-compose.yml`.
+See [pull/2](https://github.com/n3d1117/chatgpt-telegram-bot/pull/2) for a start
+- [ ] Advanced commands
+  - With premade ad-hoc prompts
+- [ ] Token based authentication
+  - As an alternative to email/password authentication for those who signed up with other services (Google/Microsoft) or for those who get a `Captcha detected` error, see [#13](https://github.com/n3d1117/chatgpt-telegram-bot/issues/13)

+PRs are always welcome!

 ## Prerequisites
 - Python 3.10+ and [Pipenv](https://pipenv.readthedocs.io/en/latest/)
 - A [Telegram bot](https://core.telegram.org/bots#6-botfather) and its token (see [tutorial](https://core.telegram.org/bots/tutorial#obtain-your-bot-token))